Truly Decentralized Identity

 Key Management Infrastructure

 Best of all KERI is open Apache2.
-It is a project hosted by the Decentralized Identity Foundation which operates under the umbrella of the Linux Foundation.
+It is a project working toward IETF standardization.

 KERI uses best practices for key management which include a novel key rotation scheme called pre-rotation.
 This simplifies key management infrastructure.
 Pre-rotation is also post-quantum secure.
 KERI supports enterprise scalability features such as delegated identifiers that support hierarchical key management infrastructure.